WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone3.md

        * ```python -m unittest -v tests//test_models.py```

   * `test_routes.py` includes functional tests , testing the major routes of the app.
 These test use `pytest` framework.

+    * In `routes.py` update the `assert` statements according to you own implementation.
+For example, on line #129, we are checking for the expected page content after login and we expect the text `"Welcome to Smile Portal!"` on the page.
+Change the expected content according to your own implementation.
+    I included the below comment before each of the `assert` statements that you should revise.
+Search for this comment in the file.
+    ```python
+      #Students should update this assertion condition according to their own page content
+    ```

-    To run them run the following command on the terminal.
+    To run these tests run the following command on the terminal.
        * ```pytest -v tests//test_routes.py```

   In your term project, you will write tests similar to these.